-Project Empowerment (PE): The Project Empowerment (PE) Transitional Employment Program continues to be one of the District's most invaluable resources for persons with multiple barriers to employment.
-PE is a locally-funded transitional employment program that provides training and subsidized employment to District residents facing multiple barriers to employment, serving over five hundred participants each year, over 90% of whom have criminal records.
+Project Empowerment (PE): PE is a locally-funded transitional employment program that provides training and subsidized employment to District residents facing multiple barriers to employment.
 PE participants are often the hardest to serve due to histories of homelessness, substance abuse, previous incarceration, or a number of other mitigating factors that make the attainment of permanent employment challenging.
 The PE program produces positive results year-after-year for participants and remains in constant pursuit of effective ways to serve District residents.
 In PY 2014, six hundred and twenty-four (624) residents graduated from PE's intensive, three-week Job Readiness Training (JRT).
 During that time period, three hundred and sixty-nine (369) training graduates obtained permanent, unsubsidized employment earning an average wage of \$12.47 per hour - approximately \$2.00 higher than the District' current minimum wage.